5 Cheery Ways to Enjoy Christmas on a Budget

 If you’re looking for ways to enjoy the holiday season without breaking the bank, here are several cheery ways to celebrate Christmas on a budget.
 From making your own decorations to finding creative gift ideas, these tips will help you make the most of your holiday season without spending too much money.

 Having a topline figure in mind helps prevent spending creep, and serves as a psychological accountability partner.
-To get started, simply jot down a Christmas budget list of the common holiday expenses you may encounter.
+To start making a Christmas budget, jot down a list of the common holiday expenses you may encounter.

 Possible Holiday Season Expenses: